Bitly: Building for AI-Driven Discovery

 The Problem

-Discovery is changing.
-Search is becoming AI-driven.
-Social is where content lives.
-And visibility is no longer about ranking—it’s about being cited, surfaced, and trusted.
-At Bitly, I’m leading the shift from traditional content and SEO to a brand and content system built for this new reality.
+Discovery is changing, search is becoming AI-driven, and social is where real conversations take shape.
+Today visibility goes beyond ranking.
+Instead it’s about being cited, surfaced, and trusted everywhere your audience exists.
+At Bitly, I’m leading the shift from a traditional content and SEO strategy to a brand-drive content ecosystem built for this new reality.

 What I’m Building